-Trainees are eligible for entry to a Diagnostic Neuropathology training programme following satisfactory completion of a UK foundation training programme or equivalent.
+Trainees are eligible for entry to a diagnostic neuropathology training programme following satisfactory completion of ICPT training.
+Entry to ICPT training is possible after satisfactory completion of a UK foundation training programme or equivalent.
 Entry is also possible following post-foundation clinical training.
 Information regarding entry to ST1 training in England and Wales is available from the NHS Histopathology Training Schools.
 Scottish and Northern Irish ST1 trainees do not enter specific training schools, but the programme is otherwise identical.

-It is anticipated that some trainees may enter ICPT with the aim of undertaking Neuropathology training having gained prior experience in the clinical neurosciences (CN).
+It is anticipated that some trainees may enter ICPT with the aim of undertaking neuropathology training having gained prior experience in the clinical neurosciences (CN).
 An appropriate review of their prior knowledge and skills will determine which capabilities have already been gained; this will be reflected by amending the indicative CCT date accordingly.
-Given that CN learning is an integral component of DN training, candidates with prior CN experience may be entitled to have this recognised by a compensatory reduction of DN training on a case by case basis and by a maximum of 6 months.
-This should be based on an appropriate local review within the context of the ARCP and by determining and clearly documenting, which capabilities based on knowledge and skills have already been gained.
+Given that CN learning is an integral component of DN training, candidates with prior CN experience may be entitled to have this recognised by a compensatory reduction of DN training on a case-by-case basis and by a maximum of 6 months.
+This should be based on an appropriate local review within the context of the ARCP and by determining and clearly documenting which capabilities based on knowledge and skills have already been gained.

-3.3 Teaching & Learning Methods
+3.3 Teaching and learning methods

-Models of Learning
+Models of learning

-There are three broad categories of learning which trainees employ throughout run-through training: instructionalist model, constructionist model and the social learning model.
+There are three broad categories of learning which trainees employ throughout run-through training: the instructionist model, the constructionist model and the social learning model.
 The models of learning can be applied to any stage of training in varying degrees.
 Most of the curriculum will be delivered through work-based experiential learning, but the environment within the department should encourage independent self-directed learning and make opportunities for relevant off-the-job education by making provision for attendance at local, national and, where appropriate, international meetings and courses.
-Independent self-directed learning tool or providing reference textbooks, etc. It is the trainee's responsibility to seek opportunities for experiential learning.
+Independent self-directed learning tool or providing reference textbooks.
+It is the trainee's responsibility to seek opportunities for experiential learning.

 The rotations are also arranged in such a way that trainees have time available for participation in research projects as part of their training.
-The more academically inclined trainees will be encouraged to take time out from the training time to include a more sustained period of grant-funded research working towards an MSc, MRes/MD or PhD.
+The more academically inclined trainees will be encouraged to take time out from their training time to include a more sustained period of grant-funded research, working towards an MSc, MRes/MD or PhD.

 Learning for knowledge, competence, performance and independent action will be achieved by assessment and graded responsibility for reporting, allowing trainees at various stages of training to acquire responsibility for independent reporting.
-Assessment will be set by The Royal College of Pathologists in the form of SLEs including multi-source feedback and the FRCPath examination.
+Assessments will be set by the Royal College of Pathologists in the form of SLEs, including multi-source feedback and the FRCPath examination.

-The principles of Bloom's taxonomy have been applied to the knowledge, skills and behaviours outlined in the curriculum to indicate the trainees learning journey from the initial acquisition of knowledge and comprehension, through to application and analysis and resulting in the synthesis and evaluation required to achieve mastery in the specialty of Diagnostic Neuropathology.
+The principles of Bloom's taxonomy have been applied to the knowledge, skills and behaviours outlined in the curriculum to indicate the trainees' learning journey from the initial acquisition of knowledge and comprehension through to application and analysis, and resulting in the synthesis and evaluation required to achieve mastery in the specialty of diagnostic neuropathology.
 In using this model, it is acknowledged that there are many different versions of the taxonomy.
 The achievement of mastery in this curriculum requires the trainee to demonstrate a combination of detailed knowledge in the associated political context, with the ability to do independent clinical work, and to lead and organise services.